History of the Golden State Warriors: 2020–21: Continued struggles and Play-in contention

-2021-22: Return to the Finals and seventh championship
+2021–22: The Comeback – Return to the finals and seventh championship

 During the 2021–22 NBA season, Stephen Curry was selected into the NBA 75th Anniversary Team, along with four other players, retired and current, that have played for the Warriors.
-Curry also set two three-point records: the most three-pointers made in NBA history in the regular season and the most three-pointers made both regular season and playoffs combined, all of which were formerly held by Ray Allen.
+Curry also set two three-point records: the most three-pointers made in NBA history in the regular season and the most three-pointers made both regular season and playoffs combined, both of which were formerly held by Ray Allen.
 Klay Thompson also returned after suffering a torn ACL in his left leg during Game 6 of the 2019 NBA Finals and rupturing his right Achilles tendon before the 2020–21 NBA season.
-The Warriors, with a 53-29 record, finished third in the Western Conference and reached the NBA Playoffs for the first time since the 2019 postseason.
+The Warriors, with a 53–29 record, finished third in the Western Conference and reached the NBA Playoffs for the first time since the 2019 postseason.
 This would also be the first playoffs held at Chase Center.
 In the playoffs, Golden State defeated the Denver Nuggets in five games in the first round, defeated the second-seeded Memphis Grizzlies in six games in the Western Conference Semifinals, and defeated the Dallas Mavericks in five games the Western Conference Finals.

-On 26 May 2022, the Warriors became the Western Conference Champions for the sixth time in the Steve Kerr era and clinched a spot in the 2022 NBA Finals, where they faced the Boston Celtics in a rematch of the 1964 NBA Finals when Boston beat the then-San Francisco Warriors in five games.
+On May 26, 2022, the Warriors became the Western Conference Champions for the sixth time in the Steve Kerr era and clinched a spot in the 2022 NBA Finals, where they faced the Boston Celtics in a rematch of the 1964 NBA Finals when Boston beat the then-San Francisco Warriors in five games.
 They beat the Celtics in six games to win their fourth championship in eight years.
 Stephen Curry also won his first NBA Finals Most Valuable Player Award and won his fourth championship along with Klay Thompson, Draymond Green, and Andre Iguodala.